JohnBlood/dosage/README.md

-# ANGRYsearch snap
+# Dosage snap

 a snap for [dosage](https://dosage.rocks/), a comic downloader and archiver.

-## This is a work in progress and is not ready for use.
+Use the following command to install my dosage snap:

+`sudo snap install dosage-johnblood378`

+## Note:

+I do not own dosage.
+I think it is a great app an want to make it easy to install.